manos-software/HQ-marketing-skills/business-units/asteris/stabletrack/trial-engagement-definition.md

 Interpretation:
 - User is exploring
-- Has not reached value yet
+- Has not reached full value yet

 Primary goal:
-→ Push to first invoice
+→ Drive activity and complete workflow

 ---